-Intelligence in Buildings encapsulates IMEG’s vision for the Intelligent Building.
+Intelligence in buildings encapsulates IMEG’s vision for the intelligent building.
 It represents an approach to the thought leadership, design, construction, commissioning, and operations of the building environment.
 It is re-defining what high-performance design means for your building.
 Through the capturing of data from IoT devices and the running of data analytics on that data, the result is the use of intelligent building technologies to achieve specific and intentional outcomes.
 These outcomes begin to lay the foundation for unified connectivity and BIG DATA strategies that enhances a building’s user experience.
 They prepare your building for the future.
 We are seeing that this approach can ultimately reduce energy and water costs, improve building operations, increase staff productivity, and provide a framework for the future.
-Check out our Intelligent in Buildings podcast episode here.
+Check out our intelligence in buildings podcast episode here.

 - Circadian lighting to improve worker productivity and improve patient recovery time